 weekly on-line check-ins with U of I physics team.

-monthly in-person regional meetings hosted by teacher's school.
+monthly in-person regional meetings hosted by a teacher-participant's school.

 continuous online curriculum support for teachers throughout the academic year.

-We realize that high school physics teachers do not have 'extra' time available, so we will work to have these activities fall within the professional development time or seek supplemental funding/compensation as necessary.
+We realize that high-school physics teachers do not have 'extra' time available, so we will work to have these activities fall within professional development time or seek supplemental funding/compensation as necessary.